arrenree/KDB/README.md

 / goes to end, returns 1b (True)

 Component 3 (number > 3)
-/ while condition a < x is TRUE
+/ while condition a < x is TRUE (iterator < x number) / check if a is a factor of x number
-/ lets check if x mod a = 0 (ie, even number = NOT PRIME) / return false :0b
+/ this check is done by x mod a = 0 (even number/factor exists = NOT PRIME) / if TRUE, return false :0b
-/ otherwise, return True 1b
-/ while we loop through every iteration of a+1
+/ otherwise, iterate through until WHILE condition (a<i) is no longer true

 / if x = 5
 / a(2) < x(5) = TRUE
 / x(5) mod a(2) = 0 = FALSE = skips :0b